-Within the first 72 hours after the treatment, you can try fading your microblading with hydrogen peroxide.
-Make a paste-like concoction of baking soda and peroxide, apply it to the brows, and rinse it off after a few minutes.
+Within the first 72 hours after the treatment, you can try fading microblading with hydrogen peroxide.
+Make a paste-like concoction of baking soda and hydrogen peroxide, apply it to the brows, and rinse it off after a few minutes.

 The issue here is that applying this mixture onto sensitive skin that hasn’t had a chance to heal can cause discomfort and infections.

 There are tattoo bleaching creams available online that should work for microblading fading too, but this industry is largely unregulated, and these products could contain skin-bleaching ingredients that can cause permanent lighter patches to emerge on the skin surrounding the area.

 Unless you’re knowledgeable about chemistry and are able to confirm that the ingredients are safe before applying the product to your skin, it’s best to avoid this method.